 - Within 90 days of receipt of the original EOR file a request for Second Review to dispute the incorrect reimbursement.

-With DaisyBill’s brilliant technology, it only takes 5 seconds for a DaisyBiller to file an Audit Complaint!
+With DaisyBill’s Revenue Cycle Management technology, it takes about 5 seconds to file an Audit Complaint.

 Was this article helpful?

 DaisyBill is a trusted authority on workers’ comp billing.
 Thousands of work comp professionals attend our webinars and state agencies and professional organizations turn to us for our expertise.
 We created this blog to help everyone involved in workers’ compensation; sharing news, tips, and data of interest to the community.